RedRabel99/BlogAPI/README.md

 **Integration tests with real database** — Integration tests run against a real PostgreSQL container (Testcontainers) rather than an in-memory database.
 This catches migration issues and query behaviour that in-memory providers would miss.

+**Outbox pattern for email delivery** — Email payloads are serialised into an `OutboxMessages` table and processed asynchronously by `OutboxEmailProcessor`, a hosted `BackgroundService`.
+The processor claims rows under `FOR UPDATE SKIP LOCKED`, deserialises into the `EmailMessage` contract, sends through `IEmailSender`, and either stamps `ProcessedOn` on success or increments `RetryCount` and stores the error on failure.
+This decouples user registration from email delivery and persists an email in case of SMTP or service errors.

 ---

 ## Future Improvements